Design Prompt

-Design a native mobile app for transit fare management and trip planning with consideration of the COVID-19 health regulations and best practices.
+Design a native mobile app for transit fare management and trip planning with consideration for COVID-19 health regulations and best practices.

 mockup 16